passcod/blook/src/technical/starting-electronics/index.md

 is pretty great here.
 This document also includes links to sources whenever possible, with the year of publication; this is for readers to consult for more details on the topic, and for readers to judge whether something is outdated compared to another piece of advice they may have received.
+However, note that date of publication is an imprecise tool, as the author may have relied on older knowledge without verifying it.

 # Terminology